AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 Returns a list of streams.

 If specifying the optional search parameter or optional filter parameter, the list of streams returned are filtered to match the search/filter criteria.
-If the neither parameter is specified, the list includes all streams in the Namespace.
+If neither parameter is specified, the list includes all streams in the Namespace.
 See [Searching](xref:sdsSearching) and [Filter Expressions: Metadata Objects](xref:sdsFilterExpressionsMetadata)
 for information about specifying those respective parameters.